jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 -------------------------------------------------------------------------------
 ===============================================================================

-Appendix G. Import Makahiki as an Eclipse Project
+Appendix H. Import Makahiki as an Eclipse Project
 ===============================================================================
 If you followed the previous instructions to set up a Vagrant virtual machine in the earlier part of this guide, your Vagrant virtual machine and its